Tanish-Inamdar/horseradish-segmentation/README.md

 The model uses a powerful pre-trained DINOv3 backbone and a custom segmentation head built with PyTorch.

-What's Inside?
+Files:

 training.py: The main script for training the model.
 It loads the data, kicks off the training loop, and saves the best model checkpoints.

 evaluation.py: Used to check how well the model is doing.
 It calculates metrics like the Dice score and Mean IoU on the validation set.

 inference.py: A script to run a single image through the trained model and see the segmentation overlay.
 Perfect for quick tests and demos.

 segmentationDataset.py: A custom PyTorch Dataset class to load the horseradish images and their corresponding polygon label files.

 model.py: Defines the DinoV3ForSegmentation neural network architecture.

 Getting Started on a New Machine